 The likelihood of any of the incidents happening on the property you are hired to protect is unlikely.
 But it’s helpful to know what’s going on in the area around it if those incidents end up affecting the property or people on it.

 OSINT Combine is an Open-Source Intelligence website that offers a wide range of intelligence gathering tools.
 This tool, called the Social Geo Lens, allows you to search through geo-tagged social media posts on Facebook, Instagram, Twitter, and Snapchat.

 You can see what people are saying about the area generally or if any specific incidents have occurred.
 This can be useful after an incident has occurred near a property you service to see what potential threats still exist.

 Why Ongoing Intelligence Gathering and Risk Assessments Matter

 When bidding a new security contract, intelligence gathering and risk assessments are very important.
 During the bidding stage, odds are you won’t know much about the new property, and it’s even more likely that you’ll still be trying to understand the client’s wants, needs, and concerns.

 Gathering information about a new property will set you up to perform your security services better from day one.
 But many physical security companies don’t think about intelligence gathering and risk assessments after they’ve won a new contract.

 In fact, ongoing intelligence gathering is just as important as the initial risk assessment.
 As you implement your security solutions, the security risks will shift and change.
 Current events, changes in the demographics of the neighborhood, and seasonal events can all influence what specific risks a property might face.

 By doing regular security risk assessments and gathering intelligence consistently, you will set your security services up to be more adaptable and show your clients that you are evolving with them and their needs.

 Want more information on intelligence gathering and risk assessments?
-Join Thinkcurity on January 20th to learn about the key strategies for effective security risk assessments with Alex Feil of EasySet.
+Watch our key strategies for effective security risk assessments webinar with Alex Feil of EasySet!